Important dates to know

 Investors can either hold their hybrids until they are called, or sell their hybrids on market.
 For investors seeking exposure to alternative investments that share some similar characteristics with hybrids, we outline some possible ETF options for consideration.

-Investors who hold units in the Betashares Australian Major Bank Hybrids Index ETF (ASX: BHYB) or Betashares Australian Hybrids Active ETF (ASX: HBRD) do not need to do anything immediately, but should consider their personal circumstances or speak with a financial adviser.
+Investors in HBRD or BHYB may not need to do anything immediately but should consider their personal circumstances and speak with a financial adviser.

 Betashares Capital Limited (ABN 78 139 566 868, AFSL 341181) (“Betashares”) is the issuer of the Betashares Funds.
 This information is general only, is not personal financial advice, and is not a recommendation to buy units or adopt any particular strategy.
 It does not take into account any person’s financial objectives, situation or needs.
 Investments in Betashares Funds are subject to investment risk and the value of units may go down as well as up.
 Any person wishing to invest should obtain a copy of the relevant PDS from www.betashares.com.au and obtain financial advice in light of their individual circumstances.
 You may also wish to consider the relevant Target Market Determination (TMD) which sets out the class of consumers that comprise the target market for each Betashares Fund and is available at www.betashares.com.au/target-market-determinations.